rexcontrols/REXexamples/0503_Generic_SPI_Communication/README.md

-Integrating SPI devices in REX
+Integrating SPI devices in REXYGEN
 =================================================

 It is possible to integrate arbitrary SPI device using the REXLANG programmable